InternationalTradeAdministration/developerportal/README.md

 ## Generate the site and serve

-- `jekyll serve --baseurl ''` (or whatever base url you will be using, e.g. '/DeveloperPortal')
+- `bundle exec jekyll serve --baseurl ''` (or whatever base url you will be using, e.g. '/DeveloperPortal')
 - Browse to [localhost:4000](http://localhost:4000) to view the site